|

 First off, You need

-to have a systematic check list that you will follow.
-If you
+to have a systematic check list that you will follow. if you

-do not have one, then you need to make one up.
-It is a list of items to
+do not have one, then you need to make one up. it is a list of items to

 help you make sure you cover all the key areas in the recruiting

 process and do it in a systematic order.
-Over time, I added and
+Over time, i added and

 subtracted and revised my insurance recruiters check list.